linkinpark213/linkinpark213.github.io/source/_posts/densepose-minesweeping.md

   - MineSweeping
 date: 2018-11-18 17:00:14
 ---
+Update in October 2019:

+DensePose has been re-implemented with the brand-new object detection framework [Detectron2](https://github.com/facebookresearch/detectron2), which is based on PyTorch and much easier to install and use (You don't have to manually compile Caffe2)
+I strongly recommend that you check out the new official DensePose code at [https://github.com/facebookresearch/detectron2/tree/master/projects/DensePose](https://github.com/facebookresearch/detectron2/tree/master/projects/DensePose).

 <br />
 DensePose is a great work in real-time human pose estimation, which is based on Caffe2 and Detectron framework.
 It extracts dense human body 3D surface based on RGB images.
 The installation instructions are provided [here](https://github.com/facebookresearch/DensePose/blob/master/INSTALL.md).